 - Works Smoothly: But more than this, Amplifi HD works and very well.

 What could be better

-- No Port Forwarding: There is no way to set up port forwarding with Amplifi HD, nor can you set up a DMZ.
+- No Port Forwarding: There is no way to set up an Etherner port forwarding with Amplifi HD, nor can you set up a DMZ.

 - No Parental Control Options: You also cannot filter content and set up traditional parental controls.

 - Now Web Browser: There is also no browser-based interface to set up your system.

 - A bit More Expensive: It is also more expensive than Google WiFi and basically offers the same level of functionality and the same set of features.
 And some people might find the bulky mesh points a bit of a turn off.
 NOTE: Be sure to check this listing for the latest prices:

 - Limited USB: Further, the USB 2.0 that is included here does not really work, but it could be there for some future updates and more connections.

 The Amplifi HD mesh system is very easy to set up and works rather well, so if you need to extend your Wi-Fi coverage, this might be the option for you.

 When it comes to just these two options, it really depends on what you want, not what you need.
 Both Google WiFi and Amplifi HD works rather well and both are geared towards those who do not want to bother themselves with thinking about how their Wi-Fi connection works.
 Moreover, both offer basic features on their mobile apps yet are not customizable.